rrich360/Java-Application-Phone-Contacts-MySQL-phpMyAdmin-Database-with-gif-demos/README.md

-# Tools used in this Java Project :
+# Tech stack used in this Project :

 - Java SE 8 .
 - NetBeans IDE .